uktrade/to-file-like-obj/README.md

 Python utility function to convert an iterable of `bytes` or `str` to a readable file-like object.

 It can be seen as the inverse of the [two-argument iter function](https://docs.python.org/3/library/functions.html#iter).
-The iter function allows conversion of file-like objects to iterables, but the function here, `to_file_like_obj`, converts from iterables to file-like objects.
+The iter function allows conversion of file-like objects to iterables, but the function here converts from iterables to file-like objects.
 This allows you to bridge the gap between incompatible streaming APIs - passing data from sources that offer data as iterables to destinations that only accept file-like objects.

 > Work in progress.
 This README serves as a rough design spec